Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data: Introduction

 where the supremum is taken over all balls containing $x'$.
-The membership of each of these functionals in Lebesgue spaces gives rise to a scale of functions space first introduced by Coifman, Meyer and Stein \cite{CMS}.
-We point out here the use of a different normalization in \eqref{conical-funct} and \eqref{Carl-funct}.
+The membership of each of these functionals in Lebesgue spaces gives rise to a scale of function spaces first introduced by Coifman, Meyer and Stein \cite{CMS}.
 The tent space $T^{p,q}$ with $p,q\in [1,\infty)$ collects all functions $F\in L^q_{loc}(\rnp)$ for which $\mathcal{A}_qF\in L^p(\rn)$.
 We equip this space with the norm

 When $p=\infty$, the space $T^{\infty,q}$ is defined using the Carleson functional $\mathscr{C}_q$ by